ezweave/pretty-functional/chapters/one/one.md

 Don't mutate data, we'll demonstrate this shortly.

 A __pure function__ is one that doesn't modify any values outside of its scope.
 This goes back to our talk on _functions_, _methods_, and _procedures_.
 What happens between braces (or not between braces as you will see) is the end of it.
 No extra values are set on the global scope.
 A database isn't written to.
 The last bit is important.
 We can compose calls to, say, a REST API with functional code, but that's technically _unpredictable_.
 It is outside of our control.
 We want to seperate our data operations from say acquiring or writing data.
 The _logic_ needs to be stand alone.
 This will benefit you greatly, in the very near future.
+In practice, you _will_ have to deal with I/O (let's consider all such things: writing or reading from a database, a REST call, an external library) _non-deterministic_.
+You can still write functional code that interacts with _non-deterministic_ entities, you just _compose_ it differently.

 Lastly, __currying__, we talked about _closures_ and _currying_ is really utilizing the JavaScript notion of a closure to capture variables at different stages.
 This is also called _capturing lexical state_.
 This is a very powerful, very useful tool in functional programming.